neetusuthar90/django-signal/README.md

 2. **Thread-aware Signal Handling**: Yes, by default, Django signals run in the same thread as the caller.
 Example code is in `myApp/signals/thread_Q2.py`.

+    **Explanation**:
+    The printed thread names from both the signal handler and the user creation function match, confirming that they run in the same thread.
+This behavior is crucial for maintaining consistency across operations and ensuring signal handlers can access the same context as the calling code.

 ```bash

 @receiver(post_save, sender=User)